ddev/ddev/docs/content/users/configuration/config.md

 ## `xdebug_ide_location`

 Adjust Xdebug listen location for WSL2 or in-container.
-This is used very rarely, please don't change it unless you really know why.
+This is used very rarely.
+Ask for help in one of our [support channels](../support.md) before changing it unless you understand its use completely.

 | Type | Default | Usage
 | -- | -- | --